EducationSoftwareStrategy.com

 Package Migration

-Tenant administrators can perform object migration within the same tenant.
+Tenant administrators can migrate objects within their own tenant.

-• If the package only contains Tenant A project objects, you can move the project objects to Tenant B.
+• If the package contains only project objects from Tenant A, those objects can be successfully migrated to Tenant B.

-• If the package contains Tenant A project objects and global configuration objects, and the target environment does not have the same GUID configuration in other tenants, you can move the project objects to Tenant B. The configuration objects will be kept global.
+• If the package contains project objects from Tenant A along with global configuration objects and the target environment does not have the same configuration objects assigned to other tenants, the migration will succeed.
+Project objects will be assigned to Tenant B and configuration objects will remain global.

 Search and Discovery